NickArm/surface-dashboard/README.md

 # 🖥️ Surface Dashboard

 A modern, customizable desktop dashboard built with Electron and React.
-Monitor your system, control applications, and stay informed with real-time widgets.
+Monitor your system, control applications, and stay informed with real-time widgets. **Optimized for Surface landscape mode!**

 ![Dashboard Preview](https://via.placeholder.com/800x400/1a1a2e/ffffff?text=Surface+Dashboard+Preview)